JetBrains/kotlin-multiplatform-dev-docs/topics/tools/fleet.md

    At the top of the window, you'll see messages from Fleet as the project is imported and indexed.

-When Smart Mode is enabled, Fleet operates as a _polyglot code editor_, that offers language-related features such as code completion, navigation, debugging, and refactoring.
+When Smart Mode is enabled, Fleet offers language-related features such as code completion, navigation, debugging, and refactoring.
 When Smart Mode is disabled, Fleet works as a simple code editor.
 You can quickly open files and make changes, but without most of the advanced language-related features.